AnthonyCxx/Notes-and-Writeups/Python/GUI/Introduction to PyQt5.md

     main()
 ```

-## Customizing Layouts
+## Customizing Layouts with Widgets
 You can add items to the window by adding widgets to the _self.layout()_ function.
-Widgets are the basic building blocks of GUIs; you may know them as things like buttons, check boxes, or progress bars.
+Widgets are the basic building blocks of GUIs, as they are the "components of the UI that the user can interact with" ([source](https://www.pythonguis.com/tutorials/pyqt-basic-widgets/)).
+You may know widgets as things like buttons, check boxes, or progress bars.

 ```Python
 import PyQt5.QtWidgets